dzekelid/billing/_listings/akamai/billing-center-api-v2-contracts-contractid-products-productid-measures-get.md

       description: List Usage per Contract
       operationId: billingcenterapiv2contractscontractidproductsproductidmeasuresyearmonthfromyearfrommonthtoyeartomont
       parameters:
-      - in: Boolean
+      - in: query
         name: billingDayOnly
         description: Aggregates cumulative data as of the end of the billing period, typically the end of the month, otherwise the day the contract&#8217;s term expires
         type: string
-      - in: String
+      - in: query
         name: contractId
         description: Identifies the contract under which data is aggregated
         type: string
-      - in: Integer
+      - in: query
         name: fromMonth
         description: The month starting the range of aggregated data
         type: string
-      - in: Integer
+      - in: query
         name: fromYear
         description: The year starting the range of aggregated data
         type: string
-      - in: Integer
+      - in: query
         name: month
         description: The month for which data is aggregated
         type: string
-      - in: String
+      - in: query
         name: productId
         description: Identifies the product under which data is aggregated
         type: string
-      - in: String
+      - in: query
         name: statisticName
         description: Reports on a specific statistic, otherwise reports all statistics by default
         type: string
-      - in: Integer
+      - in: query
         name: toMonth
         description: The month ending the range of aggregated data
         type: string
-      - in: Integer
+      - in: query
         name: toYear
         description: The year ending the range of aggregated data
         type: string
-      - in: Integer
+      - in: query
         name: year
         description: The year for which data is aggregated
         type: string